 DuBose is a long-standing community organization with staff, friends, and neighbors who reside here year-round, and we are fortunate to be connected with communities across the region.
 Working to address this issue feels like more than something that "can" do... frankly, it feels like something we have the responsibility to do.

-The response to this need is Healthy Roots, a significant and distinct expansion of the existing Farm-to-Table project that combines meaningful programming and reciprocal giving to promote "whole health" within individuals.
+The response to this need is Healthy Roots, a significant and distinct expansion of the existing Farm-to-Table project that combines Practice and Giving to promote "whole health" within individuals.

 >> Click here for retreat listing / to get on the early notification list for 2019 Healthy Roots Retreats.